-If two dark priestesses are wounded, then the third priestess casts sanctuary as soon as possible, then starts casting cure area R5 if they fall to 5 hit points or fewer.
+If two dark priestesses are wounded, then the third priestess casts sanctuary as soon as possible, then starts casting cure spells on the wounded priestesses.

+The dark priestesses try to flee up the ramp and toward area R5 if they fall to 5 hit points or fewer.
 If only one dark priestess remains, she attempts to reach the bloody altar and die upon it, leaping from the ramp to her death if necessary.
-Shar rewards this devotion by having an avenging ephemeral encounter R14 and add 3 check marks.
+Shar rewards this devotion by having an avenging ephemeral hangman appear.

+Attracting Attention: If a bridge collapses, turn to encounter R14 and add 3 check marks.
 If the PCs destroythe shadow bellows, turn to encounter R14 and add 4 check marks.
-If one or more dark priestesses successfully escape
+If one or more dark priestesses successfully escape the PCs, turn to encounter R14 and add 5 check marks.